 Since 2010, Burke has been writing and releasing music with his full band project – The Matt Burke Band.
 In the latter half of 2018, Burke suffered a major loss when his good friend and musical partner Leona Ellis lost her life unexpectedly to an undiagnosed illness.
 Ellis was the keys player for the Matt Burke Band and the pair had grown up together in Florida public school band programs since the 6th grade.
 Ellis’ death marked the end of the Matt Burke Band era and the beginning of a renewed focus on songwriting as a solo artist for Burke.

 Burke has played many well-known music venues and street festivals over the years including the Rock Bottom Brewery, the Navy Pier Beer Garden, the Hard Rock Chicago, the Elbo Room, the Empty Bottle, Subterranean, Belmont Street Music Festival, Windy City Blues Fest, and the Foundation Room at the House of Blues, Chicago.
-Burke has been a featured showcase artist for the past three years running at the CDBaby DIY Musician’s conference, and has showcased at Belcourt Taps, Nashville and the 2019 Southeast Regional Folk Alliance (SERFA) Conference in Chattanooga.
-Burke’s music has been featured on 90.7 WMFE – Orlando’s NPR affiliate – and he maintains an active solo performance schedule across central Florida.
-Burke has recently been accepted as a showcasing artist at the 2019 Muscle Shoals Songwriter’s Festival in Florence Alabama – a festival headlined by Brad Paisley and Eric Church.
+Burke has been a featured showcase artist for the past three years running at the CDBaby DIY Musician’s conference, and has showcased at Belcourt Taps, Nashville, the 2019 Southeast Regional Folk Alliance (SERFA) Conference, 2019 North Eastern Regional Folk Alliance (NERFA) conference, and the 2019 Muscle Shoals Songwriter Festival.
+Burke’s music has been featured on 90.7 WMFE – Orlando’s NPR affiliate – and he maintains an active solo performance schedule across the southeastern United States.

-Burke is currently writing and recording material for his upcoming debut solo album (due out in Spring of 2020) – an album being produced and recorded in Nashville.
+Burke is currently writing and recording material for his upcoming debut solo album – an album being produced and recorded in Nashville.
 His new material shows sophistication and maturity as a singer-songwriter and invites comparisons to Jim Croce & Tom Petty.
 He sings songs about love, family, travelling, loss and heartbreak, and his soulful, powerful voice captivates audiences across the country.